 If you do not have a medical card and have to pay for dental services from a private practitioner, you may claim tax relief for certain specialised dental treatments.
 (Routine treatments such as extractions, scaling and filling of teeth and provision and repairing of artificial teeth and dentures are excluded from tax relief).
 Further information on how to claim tax relief for specific dental costs incurred by you whether for yourself, your spouse, your dependent child or a dependent relative are available in our document on taxation and medical expenses.

 The HSE is obliged to provide dental services free of charge to:

 Priority is usually given to children referred from child and school health services.

 Dental services for children under 16 years of age who attend state primary schools, and are referred from child and school health services, are provided in HSE clinics and in primary schools.

 Services for others who are entitled to dental treatment are provided in HSE clinics or by private practitioners who have agreements with the HSE.
 The HSE decides whether you will be treated by one of its dentists or by a private practitioner.
 If you are to be treated by a private practitioner, you can choose from the list of dentists who have agreements with the HSE to provide services.

 Apply to your local health centre for further information.

-The Irish Dental Association is the main representative body for general dental practitioners, dental specialists and Health Service Executive (HSE) dental surgeons.
+The Irish Dental Association is the main representative body for general dental practitioners, dental specialists and HSE dental surgeons.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.